moayadalhaj/data-structures-and-algorithms401/stack-and-queue/README.md

 for the **Stack** class:

-1. push: takes any value as an argument and adds a new node with that value to the top of the stack
+`push`: takes any value as an argument and adds a new node with that value to the top of the stack

+- time : O(1) it takes the same amount of time no matter how many Nodes
+- space : O(1)

-2. pop: does not take any argument, removes the node from the top of the stack, and returns the node’s value.
+`pop`: does not take any argument, removes the node from the top of the stack, and returns the node’s value.

+- time : O(1) it takes the same amount of time no matter how many Nodes
+- space : O(1)

-3. peek : does not take an argument and returns the value of the node located on top of the stack, without removing it from the stack.
+`peek`: does not take an argument and returns the value of the node located on top of the stack, without removing it from the stack.

+- time : O(1)
+- space : O(1)

-4. isEmpty : takes no argument, and returns a boolean indicating whether or not the stack is empty.
+`isEmpty` : takes no argument, and returns a boolean indicating whether or not the stack is empty.

+- time : O(1)
+- space : O(1)

 ***for the **Queue** class:***

-1. enqueue : takes any value as an argument and adds a new node with that value to the back of the queue
+`enqueue`: takes any value as an argument and adds a new node with that value to the back of the queue

+- time : O(1) it takes the same amount of time no matter how many Nodes
+- space : O(1)

-2. dequeue : does not take any argument, removes the node from the front of the queue, and returns the node’s value.
+`dequeue`: does not take any argument, removes the node from the front of the queue, and returns the node’s value.

+- time : O(1) it takes the same amount of time no matter how many Nodes
+- space : O(1)

-3. peek : does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.
+`peek` : does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.

+- time : O(1)
+- space : O(1)

-4. isEmpty : takes no argument, and returns a boolean indicating whether or not the queue is empty.
+`isEmpty` : takes no argument, and returns a boolean indicating whether or not the queue is empty.

+- time : O(1)
+- space : O(1)